deliveroo/roo_on_rails/README.md

 Running the `roo_on_rails` command currently checks for:

-- the presence of `PLAYBOOK.md`
+- the presence of `PLAYBOOK.md`;
-- compliant Heroku app naming;
-- presence of the Heroku preboot flag;
+- the origin URL of the git repository;
 - correct Github master branch protection;
-- integration with the Heroku-Datadog metrics bridge (for CPU, memory, request throughput data);
-- integration with Papertrail;
 - correct Sidekiq configuration.

 The command is designed to fix issues in many cases.